isomerpages/moe-acspri/_about-us/Vision, Mission & Values.md

 **iHOPEFUL Leader**

-Grounded in ACS(P)’s iHOPEFUL values, the iHOPEFUL leader is an ACS(P) gentleman who enjoys an educaiton that is anchored on Christian principles.
+Grounded in ACS(P)’s iHOPEFUL values, the iHOPEFUL leader is an ACS(P) gentleman who enjoys an education that is anchored on Christian principles.
 He is aware of his national and cultural identity and seeks to be a leader of self, of his peers, and of his community.

 **Creative Learner**